 There are significant differences between the three racial groups.
-Those respondents who classify themselves as black are nearly twice as likely to be without health insurance coverage as those that report being white.
+Those respondents who classify themselves as black have nearly a 50% higher risk of being without health insurance coverage as those that report being white.
 The "other" category includes primarily American Indians, Asians, those of mixed race, and those who do not find any of the categories listed to be appropriate.
-This group has an even higher risk, almost 5% higher, than blacks of being without health coverage.
 The rates throughout are consistent between Delaware and the larger region.